akkiicloud/3_ERT_Inversion/README.md

 - constructing the elevation profile,
 - creating the error model,
-- generating the default PyGIMLi inversion mesh,
+- generating the default pyGIMLi inversion mesh,
 - applying a homogeneous starting model,
 - defining horizontal and vertical correlation lengths, and
 - performing the inversion using geostatistical regularization including the topography.